-Developing Management: an expanded evaluation tool for developing countries, RISE Working Paper 7
+Developing management: an expanded evaluation tool for developing countries (RISE Working Paper 7) [project website] [slides]

-In recent years, there has been striking evidence showing a large tail of badly managed schools and hospitals in developing countries across a number of management areas such as operations management, performance monitoring, target setting and people management.
+There is striking evidence showing a large tail of badly managed schools and hospitals in developing countries across several management areas such as operations management, performance monitoring, target setting and people management.
 But where exactly, along the process of setting their management structures, are these organizations failing?
 This paper presents new evidence from an expanded survey tool based on the World Management Survey instrument.
 We collect detailed data using face-to-face interviews in settings where weak management practices prevail and observe more variation in the left tail of the distribution.
-Using this data, we explore three main sub-topics within each management area: (1) process execution and implementation, (2) process usage frequency, (3) process monitoring efficiency and frequency.
+Using this data, we explore three main “activities” within each management area: (1) process implementation, (2) process usage, (3) process monitoring efficiency and frequency.
 We have collected data with schools in India and Mexico and are working with teams surveying schools in Colombia and hospitals in China and India.

 Where the money goes: school management and resource allocation in Brazil

 with D. Clarke and T. Teodorovicz